 Here's the lineup for this week's Late Late Show

-The Late Late Show kicks off at 9.35pm on Friday night on RTÉ One.
+The Late Late Show kicks off on Friday on RTÉ One at 9.35pm.